stevebroll/stevebroll.github.io/index.md

   </div>
 </div>

-I am a PhD Candidate at Cornell University working with Dr. Martin Wells, Dr. Sumanta Basu, and Dr. Myung-Hee Lee on high-dimensional batch effect correction and feature selection for longitudinal -omics data. <br> <br>
+I am a PhD Candidate in my fourth year at Cornell University.
+I work with Dr. Martin Wells, Dr. Sumanta Basu, and Dr. Myung-Hee Lee on high-dimensional batch effect correction and feature selection for longitudinal multi-omic data. <br> <br>

 I finished my B.S. in Statistics at Texas A&M University in 2020.
 My primary advisor was Dr. Irina Gaynanova, who helped me write an R package <a href="https://cran.r-project.org/package=iglu">'iglu'</a> and corresponding Shiny App that handles metric calculations and visualizations for data from Continuous Glucose Monitors (CGMs).
 <br/> <br/>